-THERMOSTAT ON SPYDERTM CONTROLS SYSTEM:
+THERMOSTAT ON SPYDER[TM] CONTROLS SYSTEM:

-The following is an overview of how best to use the thermostat on the Spyder TM Controls System (Figure 3-4).
+The following is an overview of how best to use the thermostat on the Spyder [TM] Controls System (Figure 3-4).
 For detailed instructions, refer to the thermostat literature in the Owner's Information Package.

-Push the SNOW FLAKE icon on the Spyder TM Controls System.
-This will bring up a touch screen to select the desired function (e.g., A/C, HEAT PUMP, FURN, or OFF).

-NOTE: In the A/C mode, there will be a delay of several minutes before the refrigerant in the air-conditioning system begins to cool the motorhome, as the compressor is on a time delay circuit and it must also cool the ductwork to the vents first.
+- 1. Push the SNOWFLAKE icon on the Spyder [TM] Controls System.
+This will bring up a touch screen to select the desired function (e.g., A/C, HEAT PUMP, FURN, or OFF). - NOTE: In the A/C mode, there will be a delay of several minutes before the refrigerant in the air-conditioning system begins to cool the motorhome, as the compressor is on a time delay circuit and it must also cool the ductwork to the vents first. - 2.
+Select the Fan Mode operation (AUTO) or set the Fan Speed operation (LOW or HIGH) to select the fan speed desired.